Disappearance of Adrien McNaughton: Aftermath

 In 2009, with the use of new digital technology, his parents hoped to find him as an adult.
 Also in 2009, when Adrien's parents were contacted by the Toronto Sun, his mother declined to be interviewed and referred questions to the police.
 A CBC original podcast called Someone Knows Something investigated Adrien McNaughton's disappearance, beginning in 2015.
 The show is hosted, written and produced by award-winning Canadian filmmaker David Ridgen, and its first episodes were released in March 2016.
 On April 23, 2016, as part of the investigation for SKS, five highly trained volunteers conducted a search dive of Holmes Lake, looking for the remains of McNaughton, after four separate cadaver dogs indicated that they were detecting human remains in the area.
 A tooth-like object and small piece of rubber that may have belonged to a shoe were uncovered under eight feet of water.
 The tooth-like object was examined by the police and was found to be not of human origin.

 In March 2018, the SKS and the team of volunteers conduct a fourth search of Holmes Lake for Adrien McNaughton, this time using a core sampler.
-They discover that the lake reaches depths of over 30ft with stacked layers of silt, debris, sediment separated by sections of water.
-Three cadaver dogs are taken over the samples and give 'the final response' on two samples this behaviour is how the dog indicates positive confirmation of human remains.
-The discoveries are reported to the local police who send their own divers to the lake only to conclude what was already know that a dive search would be impossible to find remains due to the poor visibility and deep layers of sediment.
-While the SKS team believe there are human remains at that specific location where the core samples were taken it's not confirmed they are Adrians.
+They discovered that the lake reaches depths of over 30 ft with stacked layers of silt, debris, sediment separated by sections of water.

+Three cadaver dogs were taken over the samples and gave 'the final response' on two samples—this behaviour is how the dogs indicate positive confirmation of human remains.
+The discoveries were reported to the local police who sent their own divers to the lake, only to conclude what was already known—that it would be impossible to find remains through a dive search due to the poor visibility and deep layers of sediment.
+While the SKS team believe there are human remains at the specific location where the core samples were taken, it has not been confirmed these remains belonged to Adrien.